 Plan Comparison

-Use this page to compare primary and voluntary retirement plan offerings from the University of Minnesota.
-Many employees will automatically be enrolled in the Faculty Retirement Plan or the MSRS pension, and you may choose to supplement your savings with a voluntary retirement plan.
+Use this page to compare primary and voluntary retirement plan offerings from the University of Minnesota (see the Overview webpage for general information about the plans).
+Many employees will automatically be enrolled in the Faculty Retirement Plan or the Minnesota State Retirement System (MSRS) pension, and you may choose to supplement your savings with a voluntary retirement plan.

 If you're wondering why it may be a good idea to move any eligible funds you have to a University voluntary plan, keep in mind that you won't pay any brokerage account fees through Fidelity.